Allaman/nvim/README.md

 If you want to follow my method adding a plugin is straight forward:

-To quickly test add in `lua/core/packer.lua` the plugin with the usual `use` syntax (within `packer.startup(function(use)...)`)

-If you are confident that you will keep the plugin put it in an appropriate place in `./lua/core/plugins/<file>.lua`.
-A table for a plugin is just the same table as in `use({<this>})`.

-Create `lua/core/config/<folder>/<name-of-the-plugin>.lua` where you put the plugins settings.
-If your plugin does not require additional configuration or loading you can omit the config part.
+Create a file in `./lua/core/plugins/` following the expected format of Lazy.

-Open another instance of Neovim (I always try to keep one running instance of Neovim open in case I messed up my config) and run `PackerSync`.
+Open another instance of Neovim (I always try to keep one running instance of Neovim open in case I messed up my config) and run `Lazy sync`.

 ## Inspiration